Javier-FernandezCarabantes/RNN-DAS/README.md

 Project: PLEC2022-009271 funded by MICIU/AEI /10.13039/501100011033 and by the European Union Next GenerationEU/ PRTR.

 ## Features
-- Detection and classification of VT events from DAS data.
+- Detection and classification of volcano-seismic events from DAS data.
 - Utilizes frequency-based signal energy features to enhance spatial and temporal contextual information.
-- High accuracy in detecting and classifying complete VT waveforms.
+- High accuracy in detecting and classifying complete waveforms.
 - Real-time processing capabilities for continuous monitoring.
 - Generalizable to different volcanic environments with minimal retraining.